meowyih/godot_openvdb_texture3d/README.md

 * Create Tool to Convert VDB file into Godot's Texture3D
 * Use Godot Spatial Shader to Access and Display Texture3D

-You can find some code to demostrate both steps.
+In this project, you can find some code to demostrate both steps.
 The VDB to Texture3D convertor is under *\cpp\\* folder.
 It is just a simple main.cpp with no makefile.
 In main directory, there are two shader files, *local_space_vdb.gdshader* and *world_space_vdb.gdshader*.
 Both are spatial type shows how to display a texture3D inside box mesh using ray marching.
 The different is one is using local coordinate and the other is using world coordinate.

 ## Fog Shader vs Spatial Shader?